You Earned a Ticket!

 How to win a parcel tax campaign

-Passing a local parcel tax measure is hard work that has to be done by community members using funds they raise without help from the school district, especially if the measure is a voter initiative.
-A school district may not use public funds to advocate for it.
+Passing a local parcel tax measure is hard work that has to be done by community members using funds they raise without help from the school district (especially if the measure is a voter initiative).
+A school district may not use public funds to advocate for such a measure.
 To succeed, local campaigns in support of schools must engage whole communities.
 It's door-to-door, handshake-to-handshake work that only succeeds if every "no" vote is matched by more than two "yes" votes.
 If you are thinking about taking the plunge, start with a visit to the registrar of voters in your county to understand the process.

 Learn much more about parcel taxes and school bonds in our blog.